PhosAgro: Subsidiaries

-Carbon footprint

-PhosAgro reported Total CO2e emissions (Direct + Indirect) for 31 December 2020 at 5,961 Kt (+113/+1.9% y-o-y).
-There is little evidence of a consistent declining trend as yet.

 United Kingdom controversy

-In June 2017, Igor Sychev, a former head of tax department of Phosagro, presented a claim against Phosagro to the London High Court of Justice.
-In his claim he demanded 1% of the company’s shares or their value in cash (approximately $55 million, and also $8 million in cash to serve as his remuneration for having previously defended PhosAgro interests in court).
+In June 2017, Igor Sychev, a former head of PhosAgro's tax department, presented a claim against PhosAgro to the High Court of Justice in London.
+In his claim, he demanded 1% of the company's shares or their value in cash (approximately $55 million, and also $8 million in cash to serve as his remuneration for having previously defended PhosAgro interests in court.

-According to Sychev's statement, the conflict started after he didn't receive the agreed remuneration for defending Phosagro's interests in court.
+According to Sychev's statement, the conflict started after he didn't receive the agreed remuneration for defending PhosAgro's interests in court.

-The defendants in the London court case are Andrey Guryev, PhosAgro's Vice president of the Board of directors, and another member of the board Igor Antoshin, together with some offshore companies based in Seychelles and Belize.
-A London judge has given permission to open proceedings against the defendants.
+The defendants in the London court case are Andrey Guryev, PhosAgro's Vice President of the Board of Directors, and another board member, Igor Antoshin, along with several offshore companies based in the Seychelles and Belize.
+A London judge has permitted the opening of proceedings against the defendants.

-In October 2019, another lawsuit was launched against Phosagro in the London High Court.
-Alexander Gorbachev, a Russian businessman and former senior executive at Phosagro, is suing the company for what he alleges is his rightful share of the business, a stake that is worth £1 billion at today’s market value.
-The full trial will be heard in the High Court in 2020-2021.
+In October 2019, another lawsuit was launched against PhosAgro in the London High Court.
+Alexander Gorbachev, a Russian businessman and former senior executive at PhosAgro, is suing the company for what he alleges is his rightful share of the business—a stake worth £1 billion at today's market value.
+The full trial was expected to be heard in the High Court in 2020 or 2021.